-Whether or not you use drugs, carry naloxone, a safe medication that can reverse an overdose from heroin and other opioids, including fentanyl.
+Whether or not you use drugs, carry naloxone, a safe medication that can reverse an opioid overdose.
 If you are using drugs, leave naloxone out where others can find it.

-Please be aware, in recent years fentanyl—a potent opioid—has been identified in cocaine, heroin, ketamine, and methamphetamine.
-Fentanyl has also been identified in benzodiazepines (such as Xanax or Klonopin) and opioid painkillers (such as oxycodone or Vicodin acquired from non-pharmaceutical sources).
+Fentanyl—a potent opioid— is commonly found in drugs sold as heroin or dope.
+It has also been identified in cocaine, ketamine, methamphetamine, pills from non-pharmaceutical sources including benzodiazepines (such as Xanax or Klonopin) and opioid painkillers (such as oxycodone or Vicodin).
 Fentanyl poses an overdose risk to anyone who uses drugs containing fentanyl.
-Individuals who lack tolerance for opioids are at even higher risk of overdose if their drugs contain fentanyl.
+Individuals who lack tolerance are at even higher risk of overdose if their drugs contain fentanyl.

-Here are a few other resources available to ensure New Yorkers enjoy a happy and healthy 2023.
+Here are a few other resources available to ensure New Yorkers can have a healthier 2024:

 If you witness an overdose, call 911 immediately.

 Find more information about alcohol, drugs and health here.
 Individuals seeking support or treatment for alcohol or drug use issues can find a provider by visiting the NYC HealthMap, the New York State Office of Addiction Services and Support’s Treatment Availability Dashboard, or the Substance Abuse and Mental Health Services Administration’s treatment locator or by calling 1-866-287-2728

 If you or someone you know needs mental health support, is experiencing a mental health crisis or struggling with substance use, help is available by contacting 988.
 Free, confidential support is available 24/7 regardless of immigration or insurance status, in over 200 languages through call, chat or text.

 - First Glimpse: The Met’s Historic Harlem Renaissance Exhibition